protectwise/troika/packages/three-instanced-uniforms-mesh/README.md

 }
 ```

 While this is obviously useful for Three.js's built in materials, it _really_ shines with custom shaders.
+Just declare any configurable parameters as uniforms in your custom shader, and then you can use that either on a single non-instanced `Mesh` by setting the material's uniforms directly, or instance it using `InstancedUniformsMesh` by calling `setUniformAt`.
+Your shader doesn't need to change at all to support the instancing!

 > Note: Calling `setUniformAt` automatically marks the underlying buffer attributes for upload, so unlike [`setMatrixAt`](https://threejs.org/docs/#api/en/objects/InstancedMesh.setMatrixAt) or [`setColorAt`](https://threejs.org/docs/#api/en/objects/InstancedMesh.setColorAt) you don't need to set `needsUpdate` manually.